 The Independence Monument was built in 1958 to recognize Cambodia attaining complete independence in 1953 after almost a century under French Colonization.
 It was designed by the renowned Cambodian architect Vann Molyvann, who also designed other key infrastructure in Cambodia.
 In addition to that, the design for this gorgeous monument is in form of a lotus-shaped stupa decorated with dragon heads, which was inspired by the traditional Cambodian architecture.
 Every year, on Independence Day, 9th November, there is a flame ceremonial celebrated by the government to honor the independence.

 Hiding amongst the houses and tall buildings, Tuol Sleng museum stands eerily reminiscing the ghost of the past.
 From the outside, it looks just like a typical high-school.
 During the Khmer Rouge Regime, it served as the biggest interrogation, torturing, and execution center in the country, claiming thousands of lives.
 Among approximately 14,000 people who have entered, only seven came out alive to tell the stories.
 Tuol Sleng now becomes one of the main centers studying the genocide and keeping the tragic memories alive.

 National Museum of Cambodia

 The National Museum of Cambodia is Cambodian largest archaeological and historical museum.
-Located in the capital of Cambodia, the museum houses a great deal of artifacts ranging from prehistoric times to the modern history of Cambodia.
-Moreover, the museum also hosts the largest collection of Khmer artifacts in the world, and oversees other museums in the country as well.
+Located in the capital of Cambodia, the museum houses plenty of artifacts ranging from prehistoric times to the modern history of Cambodia.
+Moreover, the museum also hosts the largest collection of Khmer artifacts in the world and oversees other museums in the country as well.

 You might also be interested: What You Need to Know about Weather in Phnom Penh